 Prematurely harvesting your marijuana buds can lead to them losing a lot of the potency that they could otherwise build up.
 On the other hand, leaving them for too long can lead to the build up of too much potency and might not be ideal for consumption!
 It is important to time your harvests at the exact moment that the buds reach their best state.
-Thankfully, you can do so by judging the appearance of the plant and trichomes.
+Some growers will use software, like BioTrack, to help track marijuana growth.
+That sort of software helps growers to ensure their marijuana is grown perfectly.
+You can also do so by judging the appearance of the plant and trichomes.

 The majority of the leaves in your plants will have a deep dark/bright green and yellow color.
 The pistils should not be pale white and instead show a brown, amber hue.
 Lastly, around 75% to 85% of the trichomes should be cloudy white and not translucent!

 There are lots of training techniques that growers can master in order to increase the yields of their marijuana plants.
 Some of the most common types are: using a ScrOG, trimming, topping, pruning, mainlining, Low-Stress Training, and defoliation.
 What these procedures do is that, through bending, cutting, and even breaking, the plants’ growth patterns change.
 This leads to their energy shifting to more concentrated places which eventually leads to the growth of more buds!

 Training techniques may seem intimidating at first, especially for beginners.
 The idea of damaging your plants and exposing them to stress might seem like a bad idea.
 But these training techniques have been tested and proven by almost all growers out there!
 Try applying some of them in your gardens and see how it goes.